 Charles Were, who suffered from the same recently and is still recovering, demonstrates this reality.

-Resident doctor in obstetrics and gynaecology at KNH Dr Okola Vitalis, who presented a paper on management of blood clots before a team of gynaecologists from KNH recently, notes that there is little information in terms of research in Africa and that’s why when a patient presents themselves at a health facility, it is rarely in the doctors’ radar that it could be a blood clot.
+Resident doctor in obstetrics and gynecology at KNH Dr. Okola Vitalis, who presented a paper on management of blood clots before a team of gynecologists from KNH recently, notes that there is little information in terms of research in Africa and that’s why when a patient presents themselves at a health facility, it is rarely in the doctors’ radar that it could be a blood clot.

 THE WAY FORWARD

 So what can be done to stem the problem?
 “We should be on the lookout but most importantly, people with those predisposing factors should watch out.
 If you are travelling for long distances, take frequent walks to ensure blood flows smoothly in your legs.
 If you work in an office, do not sit for long, otherwise you will be putting too much pressure on your veins.
 Get up and walk around,” Prof Were advises.

 What about aspirin, should one occasionally take a tablet as a precautionary measure to thin their blood?
 Although taking an occasional aspirin or two is safe for most adults to use for headaches, body aches or fever, daily use of aspirin can have serious side effects, including internal bleeding.
 Aspirin is known to interfere with your blood clotting action.

 Dr. Okola warns against taking aspirin without the advice of your doctor.
 “All drugs must be followed up by a physician and it’s not recommended to take aspirin as a precautionary measure unless your physician deems it fit to have you on aspirin for a particular problem,” he says.